larmog/larmog.github.io/content/post/2016-02-04-Thank_you_Java_but_its_time_to_Go.md

 $CGO_ENABLED=0 GOOS=linux go build -ldflags "-s" -a -installsuffix cgo -o main
 ```

-If your like me feeling young and haven't aged a day since 1995 the truth is
+If your like me feeling young and haven't aged a day since 1995, the truth is
 time goes by.
-Even if you do your best to keep young it's hard to change.
+Even if you do your best to keep young, it's hard to change.
 Java
 has done a good job: HotSpot, Regular expressions, NIO, Generics, Annotations,
 primitive wrapper classes with autoboxing, Enumerations, Varargs and Lambda
 Expressions.
 Just take a look at the